Introduction

 $ apt install nginx prosody

 The user will also be prompted to enter a videobridge secret.
 This will act as the password used by the external videobridge to authenticate with Prosody.
 Choose a password and write it down for later use.
-Finally install Jicofo:
+Finally install Jicofo:$ apt install jicofo

 $ sudo nginx -t